-- 6.436.44 Trustees shall carry out their duties as defined within section 218.1 of the Education Act.
+- 6.43 Trustees shall carry out their duties as defined within section 218.1 of the Education Act.
 The Board of Trustees as a whole approves budget, policy, Committee processes, and other such matters.
-Staff members serve the Board of Trustees as a whole. - 6.446.45 Trustees shall be respectful of the their role and the distinct role and responsibility of staff in accordance with the provisions of the Education Act, the Board's Consolidated By-Laws, and OPSBA's Good Governance guide, as amended from time to time. of staff members to provide advice based on political neutrality and objectivity and without undue influence from any individual Trustee or faction of the Board of Trustees. - 6.45 Trustees will respect the distinct roles of staff in implementing policy in accordance with the provisions of the Education Act, the Board's Governance By-Law #11, and OPSBA Good Governance. - 6.46 In dealing with parent/guardian concerns or community concerns, Trustees shall not provide express or implicit direction or suggested outcomes to school administrators or educators. - 6.466.47 Trustees shall not provide direction to staff.
+Staff members serve the Board of Trustees as a whole. - 6.44 Trustees shall be respectful of the role of staff members to provide advice based on political neutrality and objectivity and without undue influence from any individual Trustee or faction of the Board of Trustees. - 6.45 Trustees will respect the distinct roles of staff in implementing policy in accordance with the provisions of the Education Act, the Board's Governance By-Law #11, and OPSBA Good Governance. - 6.46 Trustees shall not provide direction to staff.
 Trustees work with the Chair and Director of Education.
-The Director of Education is responsible for communicating directives and expectations to staff. - 6.47 Trustees shall respect the professionalism, reputations, duties and expertise of staff members. - 6.496.48 By way of example and for greater certainty, Trustees shall not falsely or maliciously injure the professional or other reputation of staff members; compel staff members to engage in partian political activities or subject staff to threats or other maltreatment for refusing to engage in such activities; or use or attempt to use their authority or influence to intimidate, threaten, coerce, command or influence staff members or interfere with staff members' duties, including to disclose improper activities.
+The Director of Education is responsible for communicating directives and expectations to staff. - 6.47 Trustees shall respect the professionalism, reputations, duties and expertise of staff members. - 6.48 By way of example and for greater certainty, Trustees shall not falsely or maliciously injure the professional or other reputation of staff members; compel staff members to engage in partisan political activities or subject staff to threats or other maltreatment for refusing to engage in such activities; or use or attempt to use their authority or influence to intimidate, threaten, coerce, command or influence staff members or interfere with staff members' duties, including to disclose improper activities.